PetrVys/MotionPhoto2/README.md

 It appears that the server-side processing of Google Photos does not check for Apple HDR once it finds Google Camera header in XMP tags.
 For JPG files, a conversion is possible by adjusting metadata and is on the roadmap.
 Unfortunately there is no support for Gainmap HDR HEIF images in libultrahdr or any modern Android devices at the moment.

 Hopefully, as Gainmap HDR matures, both Google and Apple will converge on ISO/CD 21496-1 and things will just start working.
-On Apple side this has happened already - as of iOS18 RC on iPhone 15(pro), iOS stores HDR in ISO "urn:iso:std:iso:ts:21496:-1" format for both JPG and HEIF.
+On Apple side this has happened already - as of iOS18 RC on iPhone 15(pro), iOS stores HDR in ISO tmap format for both JPG and HEIF.
 Unfortunately iPhones 12-14 are stuck with Apple Gainmaps (for JPGs, it should be possible to remux them to ISO format, though).
 On Google side keep an eye on [libultrahdr](https://github.com/google/libultrahdr) used in Android and also most likely in GPhotos backend.
 It currently only supports JPEG/R, but HEIC support [is on the way](https://github.com/google/libultrahdr/issues/195).

 ## Credits

 Huge thanks to [@Tkd-Alex](https://github.com/Tkd-Alex) for porting the original PowerShell script to Python.
 It is now much faster and easier to adjust to boot.

+Thanks to [@NightMean](https://github.com/NightMean) for implementing the exif metadata matching.

 Thanks to [@tribut](https://github.com/tribut), [@Tkd-Alex](https://github.com/Tkd-Alex), [@4Urban](https://github.com/4Urban), [@IamRysing](https://github.com/IamRysing) and [@NightMean](https://github.com/NightMean) for providing sample Motion Photo pictures (check them out [here](https://github.com/PetrVys/MotionPhotoSamples))